crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your shipping address on checkout.

 == Changelog ==

+= 2.0.0 =
+* This is version 2.0.0 which is a major update with new functionality, be sure to review the changes below.
+* Billing and Shipping address support.
+This release adds support for Billing addresses in addition to Shipping addresses.
+* New settings to be able to Enable or Disable the address book for billing or shipping.
+Thanks [Hinyka](https://github.com/hallme/woo-address-book/pull/97)
+  * Make sure to set these settings for your store after updating.
+Both are enabled by default.
+* Adds settings to set if new address should be selected or primary address on checkout.
+* Adds setting if the address nickname field should show on checkout.
+* Fix checkbox to change address that didn't work from showing with WooCommerce Subscriptions plugin.
+* Support for PHP 8 and jQuery 3.
+Thanks [Hinyka](https://github.com/hallme/woo-address-book/pull/96)
+* Various other fixes, see [#97](https://github.com/hallme/woo-address-book/pull/97) for details.

 = 1.7.5 =
 * Update Country strings that were changed in WooCommerce 4.0